3dseals/Bonnie3D/README.md

 The first time you build you will be asked to install dependencies using `npm`. e.g.

-    npm install fs-extra
-    npm install google-closure-compiler
-    npm install preprocessor
+    npm install

-Then, to execute a build of the engine to the build/output folder, do:
+Then, to execute a build of the engine to the dist folder, do:

-    cd build
-    node build.js
+    npm build && npm start

 Then, test the engine to the test folder, do:

-    cd test
+    npm test
-    node build.js

-See the built in help for more build instructions

-    node build.js -h